AlexeyStepanenko/trash-and-ugar/README.md

-# trash-and-ugar
-Turn on catboost if you see a dataset!
+Start catboost if you see a dataset!